tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4c-mondrian_part_2-cezanne_cubism_and_the_plastic_means-article.md

 I first learned about the MBTI in the 1980s -- right around the time I learned about Modern Art and Mondrian -- and learning that I am an INFP turned out to be life-altering!
 Today, high schools and colleges teach courses explaining these four-letter types, books about them are popular, and posts with hashtags such as #intj and #enfp that reference them are easy to find on social media sites such as twitter, pinterest, reddit, and tumblr.

-INFP stands for Introverted, iNtuitive, Feeling (more emotional than logical), and Perceptive.
+INFP stands for Introverted, iNtuitive, Feeling (i.e., more emotional than logical), and Perceptive.
 I feel a strong connection to Piet Mondrian, and suspect he is, like me, an INFP.
 As interesting as this idea may be, this is not the place to pursue it.

 Recently I decided to base the next phase of my visualizing personalities on the [Big Five "OCEAN" personality traits](https://en.wikipedia.org/wiki/Big_Five_personality_traits), and have been researching that model of personality in parallel with my studies of Mondrian and Cubism.
 Reading *The Cubist Epoch* and learning about how the various Cubist artists and their paintings evolved over time, I started thinking this style -- which is more nuanced than Mondrian's Neo-Plasticism -- would be a great way to express these personality traits, which are more nuanced than Jung's personality types.